kevinmama/PlanetDefend/readme.txt

   3) Once fleet 'Mother Ship' is gone, it never come back again, take care of it!

 Known Bugs:
-1. when player and MotherShip are not in the same location(starSystem/hyperspace), location-based command not work.
+1. when player and MotherShip are not in the same location(starSystem/hyperspace), vector-based command not work.
 2. after exchange ships, you should pick and drop the new member.
 If you don't do that ,the fleet data won't be set correctly.

 Technical problems: